NathanHarrington/NathanHarrington.github.io/content/posts/learning_notes.md

 What are you tactics used to achieve this:
 Perform the research, incorporation, execution cycle for each stage.

-First stage: program overview (everything on this one page)
+Stage 1: program overview (everything on this one page)

-Second stage: What was done, what we know now.
+Stage 2: What was done, what we know now.
     This includes the top level business model canvas

 Stage 3: Meta-BMC - what makes a good business model canvas?